Joiry/HSL_Carp/var_loop_script.md

 ~~~

 Since they allow us to execute commands repeatedly, loops provide productivity improvements through automation.
-Similar to wildcards and tab completion, using loops also reduces the amount of typing and potential typing mistakes.
+Using loops reduces the amount of typing and consequently potential typing mistakes.
-For example,  when performing operations on groups of sequencing files, such as moving or running analyses on multiple
-files.
-We will use loops for these purposes in subsequent analyses, but will cover the basics of them for now.
+Loops are best used when performing the same set operations on groups of files, such as moving or running analyses.
+For now, we will use loops for some basic commands, but will cover the use of them with analyses in later lessons.

 Here, we're going to learn about *for* loops, which iterate over a list of values.
 There are other kinds of loops, such as *while* loops that execute until a certain condition is met.